davidjb/gisp-data-api/README.md

 * Q&A Session: ask me anything; around the syllabus or anything else

-* Shameless plug: [DevNQ](https://devnq.org) - community run, all-invlusive group for IT developers (events, hackathons, socials)
+* Shameless plug: [DevNQ](https://devnq.org) - community run, all-invlusive group for IT developers (events, hackathon on Townsville Show weekend in July, socials)